mathewsrc/Project-Build-a-ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

     }
 ```

- 5.2 Decode the image output from the previous function and return the inferences back to the Step Function
+ 5.2 Lambda 2: Decode the image output from the previous function and return the inferences back to the Step Function

 ```python
 import json